 Once described as the “supporting cast to the leading lady, the sofa”, side tables have a unique role in a room.
 They are essential components, yet sometimes considered merely practical and, as a result, are often overlooked.
 They can add aesthetic value yet shouldn’t distract from a room’s focal point or conflict with any of the other elements in that space.
 Choosing a side table is all about harmony, a delicate balance between your own personal preferences and the basic standards of design.
-A luxury interior designer will know exactly what those standards are, and here are some of the top tips for getting it right.
+An interior decorator will know exactly what those standards are, and here are some of the top tips for getting it right.

 First, consider the location of a side table.
 In a sitting room, this is traditionally at either end of the sofa, but the site should also be determined by how a space works for you and what your priorities are.
 For example, is entertaining an important part of your life at home?
 If so, a table as somewhere to put drinks and nibbles near seats for guests will be a practical choice.
 Or, do you want a table to act as a pedestal, to add height to scheme, for displaying a sculpture?
 Do you have a floor lamp nearby for reading, in which case a side table with a wider surface would be needed for books?
 Would a little extra storage space be useful to have on hand?
 Is it for a lamp to add ambient or task lighting, or simply for decorative purposes such as a collection of photo frames?